smathur-splunk/lambda-apm-workshop/README.md

 - [Troubleshooting](#troubleshooting)

 ## Requirements
+- Access to a Splunk Observability Cloud organization with APM enabled
+- Permissions to view APM access tokens in Splunk Observability Cloud
 - AWS account
-- Permissions to create Lambda functions and S3 buckets in the 'us-east-1' (N. Virginia) region
+- Permissions to create Lambda functions and S3 buckets in the 'us-east-1' (N. Virginia) region on AWS

 ## Steps
 ### Create the microservices environment